Benohene/pb_majestic_cloding/README.md

 ## UX

-As a graphic designer myI intended to make the website quite simple while I was developing it.
+As a software/graphic designer, I intended to make the website quite simple while I was developing it.
 When trying to convince a user to become a customer, overcomplicating the aesthetic of an online business runs the danger of creating a poor user experience.
-It is a business-to-consumer e-commerce site that tends to supply customers with the best quality customised T-shirts with a lot of messages in the christian faith and also be a piece to guide a man in life because of the words in some of the designs.
+It is a business-to-consumer e-commerce site that tends to supply customers with the best quality customised T-shirts with a lot of messages in the Christian faith and also be a piece to guide a man in life because of the words in some of the designs.
-On visiting the site, user's are greeted with a large image that gives a cleatr introduction of all what the site is about.
+On visiting the site, users are greeted with a large image that gives a clear introduction to all that the site is about.
 All users will be able to browse/sort Products, add to a cart, and checkout.
 Registered users will be able to add products to their Wishlist, view their Order history, and update/save their delivery information for quicker checkouts.
 Registered users will also be able to review products and like/comment on Blog posts.
 Staff will be able to add/edit/delete Products and add/edit/delete Blog Posts without entering admin.
 Any user reviews can be edited/deleted by Staff if required.
 When dealing with Products Staff will be able to make a Product a featured Product to be displayed on the Homepage or put a Product on sale.
 The graphical elements and overall design of the site provide the user with an enjoyable experience with an aesthetically pleasing display.

 "Crafting Seamless Shopping Experiences: Our online shop prioritizes user-centric design, seamlessly integrating intuitive 'Add to Cart' and 'Remove' interactions that enhance product exploration.
 We elevate convenience by streamlining the 'Place Order' process, ensuring a frictionless journey from selection to purchase.
 Your personalized 'User Profile' area empowers you, putting control at your fingertips, and making every visit a delightful and efficient engagement."
-The User Profile gives easily access and update your profile information, keep track of your orders, and curate your wishlist for a personalized and convenient shopping journey
+The User Profile gives easy access and updates your profile information, keep track of your orders, and curate your wishlist for a personalized and convenient shopping journey

 "Seamlessly shop a curated collection of products and explore enriching Christian blogs, all in one platform.
 Experience the convenience of user reviews for informed decisions, while engaging in meaningful discussions through interactive comment sections.
 Elevate your online journey with us, where shopping meets spirituality."

 ## Agile planning

 This project was developed using agile methodologies by delivering small features across the duration of the project.
 All User Stories were assigned to Epics, prioritized under the labels, Must Have, Should Have, and Could Have.
 They were assigned story points according to complexity.
 The Fibonacci sequence is employed for the Story points.
 "Must Have" stories were completed first, "Should Have's" and then finally "Could Have's".
 It was done this way to ensure that all core requirements were completed first to give the project a complete feel.
-In some scenarios, certain "Should Have's" were implemented before schedule due to the nature of the implementation i.e. some Product related "Should Have's" were done during Product development with some "Must Have's" - Error templates developed later on.
-The Kanban board was created using Github projects user/developer stories and also a list of Acceptance criterias and Task
+In some scenarios, certain "Should Have's" were implemented before schedule due to the nature of the implementation i.e. some Product-related "Should Have's" were done during Product development with some "Must Have's" - Error templates developed later on.
+The Kanban board was created using GitHub projects user/developer stories and also a list of Acceptance criteria and Task

 ![Kanban Board](docs/images/kanban-board.jpg)
 ![Kanban Board](docs/images/user-stories-eg.jpg)